In this section

 CHRISTOPHER MOUNTFORD

-Christopher Mountford was appointed the CEO for Independent Schools Queensland in June 2021.
+Christopher Mountford was appointed the Chief Executive Officer for Independent Schools Queensland in June 2021.
 Previously, he held the position of Queensland Executive Director of the Property Council of Australia.
-He has specific expertise in the areas of policy, government advocacy and commercial activities.

-Christopher has more than two decades of experience in member-based advocacy organisations and government relations.
+Christopher has more than two decades of experience in member-based advocacy organisations and government relations across multiple industries.
 Importantly, he also has an exceptional understanding of government regulation and has been influential on numerous state and local government advisory boards.

 Chief Operating Officer